Assistant professor

-Assistant Professor is an academic rank just below the rank of an associate professor used in universities or colleges, mainly in the United States and Canada.
+Assistant professor is an academic rank just below the rank of an associate professor used in universities or colleges, mainly in the United States, Canada, Japan, and South Korea.

 Overview

-This position is generally taken after earning a doctoral degree and generally after several years of holding one or more Postdoctoral Researcher positions.
-It is below the position of Associate Professor at most universities and is equivalent to the rank of Lecturer at most Commonwealth universities.
-In the United States, Assistant Professor is often the first position held in a tenure track, although it can also be a non-tenure track position.
-A typical professorship sequence is Assistant Professor, Associate Professor, and Full Professor in order.
-After 7 years, if successful, Assistant Professors can get tenure and also get promotion to Associate Professor.
+This position is generally taken after earning a doctoral degree and sometimes after several years of holding one or more postdoctoral researcher positions.
+It is below the position of associate professor at most universities and is equivalent to the rank of lecturer at most Commonwealth universities.
+In the United States, assistant professor is often the first position held in a tenure track, although it can also be a non-tenure track position.
+A typical professorship sequence is assistant professor, associate professor, and full professor in order.
+After seven years, if successful, assistant professors can get tenure and also get promotion to associate professor.